-- SEMrush Domain Analytics connector – to pull Domain Overview data including SEMrush Rank, top organic and paid keywords (Google Ads), and estimates of organic and paid traffic and traffic cost.
-Data is available for the most recent month only (historical data is not available).
+- SEMrush Domain Analytics connector – to pull Domain Overview data.
+This report includes SEMrush Rank, top organic and paid keywords (Google Ads), backlinks, and estimates of organic and paid traffic and traffic cost.

-- SEMrush Position Tracking connector – to pull Visibility, Positions or an Organic Overview report from an existing Position Tracking campaign.
+- SEMrush Position Tracking connector – to pull Organic or Google Ads Visibility, organic or Google Ads Positions or an Organic Overview report from an existing Position Tracking campaign.

 To configure the connection to SEMrush, you need to authorize both your Google account and SEMrush account to access data and add it to GDS.